 - ‘Disaster Risk Reduction in a Multi-cultural society – Engaging New Zealand’s South Asian Migrants’ by Vineeta Rao, PhD candidate.
 Secondary supervisor.

-- ‘Networks of Recovery: Post-disaster recovery after Typhoon Haiyan in Tacloban City, Philippines’ by Yvonne Su.
-PhD candidate, Guelph University, Canada.
+- 2019: ‘Networks of Recovery: Post-disaster recovery after Typhoon Haiyan in Tacloban City, Philippines’ by Yvonne Su.
+PhD Political Science and International Development Studies, Guelph University, Canada.
 External advisor.